Film tax incentive

 CULTURAL CONTENT CRITERIA:

-• The film builds on important Lithuanian or European values: diversity of cultures and religions, human rights and civic awareness, democracy and solidarity, minority rights and tolerance, respect for cultural and family traditions;
+• The film embodies important values of Lithuania or other European country (-ies): cultural and religious diversity, human rights and civic responsibility, democracy and solidarity, minority rights and tolerance, respect for cultural and family traditions;

-• The film focuses on issues of Lithuanian or European identity
+• The film addresses issues of national or European identity;

-• The film is set in Lithuania or Europe.
+• The action in the film takes place in Lithuania or another European country (-ies);

 PRODUCTION CRITERIA: